easytobook/picklejuice/README.md

 #### Grunt integration
-The grunt-picklejuice task allows you to specify which environment to use per grunt target.
+In order to run Picklejuice from grunt you'll need grunt-cucumberjs and grunt-runselenium.
 You can set up multiple grunt targets to support running the tests locally, on a CI server or on Saucelabs for example.